stella3d/Resolink/README.md

 For every control you want to send a message with, right-click and `Create Shortcut`.
 Make sure that OSC output is enabled for these controls as shown.
 ![Resolume OSC output indicator](https://raw.githubusercontent.com/stella3d/resolink-doc-img/master/Resolume_OscOutputEnabled.PNG)

 When you're done, save these OSC settings somewhere - go to the Shortcuts panel in Resolume & select `Save As` from the dropdown.

+Note the port number you've setup to send OSC to.

 2) **Creating a Unity asset**